0ki/fengoffice_old/fengoffice_/readme.txt

-    About Feng Office 2.0.0.8 - Stable
+    About Feng Office 2.1 - Beta
     ================================

     Feng Office is a Collaboration Platform and Project Management System.